Opentrons/Protocols/protocols/00c517/README.md

 ## Categories
-* Broad Category
+* Sample Prep
-	* Specific Category
+	* Plate Filling

 ## Description
-This protocol does stuff!
+This protocol is part 1 of a series for the VIB UGENT protocol.
+[This protocol performs steps 1-19 of this detailed protocol description.](https://s3.amazonaws.com/pf-user-files-01/u-4256/uploads/2023-01-31/ok13urr/VIB-UGENT_Customized_protocol_S-trap_steps.xlsx)

 ### Labware